 (1) Morphosyntax.
 This is also where the differences are most apparent at first.
 MH is no longer a pro-drop language.
 Prepositions are conjugated (you heard me right).
-Word order is S-V-O. Verb chains don’t exist (farewell Wayyiqtol!) and verbs are now tense-prominent.
+Word order is S-V-O. Verb chains don’t exist (farewell Wayyiqtol!) and tense is absolute rather than relative (except is very specific contexts).
 Somehow the shem peʿula found its way in.
 Various new particles now exist, including the interrogative ה) האם is considered far too formal or archaic) and the possessive של.
 The amount of differences could go on and on.
 MH however is not the first semitic language to behave in this way.
 When an alien spaceship dropped Sumerian on us (what I have written, I have written), Akkadian borrowed its vocabulary, word order, and direction of writing while remaining a semitic language.
 It’s not the first time this has happened.

 (2) Lexicon.
 There are plenty of Hebrew words in MH that either did not exist (electricity, duh) or underwent semantic bleaching (כי).
 Others underwent semantic drift and no longer carry the same meaning as they did in CH.
 Gil’ad Zuckerman gives two amusing examples of the latter:

 “How many Israelis know that an egla meshulleshet [Genesis 15:9] is not a triangular cow but ‘a heifer of three years old’? …Most Israelis misunderstand yeled sha’ashuim [Jeremiah 31:19] as ‘playboy’ rather than ‘pleasant child.’”